axiros/docutools/docs/dev_install.md

 ### Usage

-- The task runner is based on a collection of shell functions for common developer duties, within a sourceable file: :srcref:fn=make
+- The task runner is a collection of shell functions for common developer duties, within a sourceable file: :srcref:fn=make
 - The file is generic and can be taken from the [docutools repo](https://github.com/axiros/docutools/blob/master/make).
 - The file is parametrized through a set of variables, within this file :srcref:fn=environ
 - Additionally, make sources a typcially git-ignored file, `environ.personal` - for personal